 In this project, you will implement a Naive Bayes (NB) classifier to predict whether a software module is likely to have defects or not.

 Treat this as a competition!
-The best best implementation (measured based on the f1 score described below) will receive 20% bonus points for the project.
+The best best implementation (measured based on multiple factors including the f1 score, quality of implementation, and documentation) will receive 20% bonus points for the project.

 You will use the CM1 dataset publically available from the PROMISE Software Engineering Repository.
 The dataset is available in ARFF (for use with Weka) and CSV formats.